valkey-io/valkey-doc/topics/modules-api-ref.md

 should set this flag if they understand keys may be loaded during the migration but before ownership is transferred.

+`VALKEYMODULE_OPTIONS_HANDLE_FORKLESS`:
+Indicates that the module supports interaction with forkless operations.
+This requires that:
+* If the module defines a new type, the `rdb_save` function must be thread-safe.
+* If the module defines an `aux_save`/`aux_save2` function, the function must run only in the `VALKEYMODULE_AUX_BEFORE_RDB` section of the RDB and the function must export only limited data (as this function blocks the main thread during execution).
+* If the module calls `ValkeyModule_OpenKey` for anything other than keys declared in the context of a command, opening a key for write may return NULL if the key is currently in use by forkless.

 <span id="ValkeyModule_SignalModifiedKey"></span>

 ### `ValkeyModule_SignalModifiedKey`